 Turns out, maple syrup has a connection with Mark Twain.

 Mark Twain Mapleworks is a sugarhouse on the shores of Ampersand Bay on Lower Saranac, part of the same complex where Mark Twain stayed for the summer of 1901.
 It's utterly appropriate, as it turns out.
 A list of "Mark Twain's Favorite Foods" reads: maple syrup, cranberries, raccoon, garden produce, canvasback ducks, and...
 [Read More]

 A Quick Hike

 If time to fit in a hike is short, then Mount Baker is always a good bet.
 After all, it is only about a mile to the summit, and it offers a rewarding view for the effort.
 And so, with a few friends in town in search of an easy hike, Baker was our choice.

 Colors and Birds

-Wren led us up the trail, through a golden beech forest on the backside of the mountain.
-It was...
+Wren led us up the trail, through a golden beech forest on the...
 [Read More]

 My mother used to order me ad nauseam to go outside and play.

 “It's good for you,” she’d say.
 Turns out, she was right, in more ways than she knew.
 While her hope was for me to deplete my energy supply in a rousing game of freeze tag, it’s now known that even non-cardiovascular outdoor activity has important health benefits.